Aban0917/PicoFlow-/README.md

 **#PicoFlow ||High performance universal Pc/Laptop cooling Fan hub||**

+**This is the first beta version made only for CPU based temps, GPU temps is in development for more optimized and customisation**

 PicoFlow: Universal DIY 9-Channel PC Thermal Controller The high-performance, budget-friendly alternative to premium fan hubs.